 1. Real Estate Wholesaling

 One of the fastest ways to get started in real estate is by wholesaling.
-This unique strategy involves securing a property under market value and then assigning an end buyer to purchase the contract.
-Wholesalers never actually own the property and instead make money by adding a fee to the final contract.
+This unique strategy involves securing a property under market value and assigning an end buyer to purchase the contract.
+Wholesalers never own the property and instead make money by adding a fee to the final contract.

 The key to wholesaling lies in creating a strong buyers list.
 This is essentially a list of investors who may be looking for their next deal.
 Wholesalers will often run a lead generation campaign to identify potential buyers.
 This involves marketing their business, often through emails, social media, or direct mail, and then building a list of interested investors.
-To actually create a buyers list, you will need investors’ names, contact information, type of funding, and buying criteria.
+To create a buyers list, you will need investors’ names, contact information, type of funding, and buying criteria.
 This will ensure you know what kind of deals they are looking for and how to reach them once you’ve found the right property.

 What makes wholesaling great for real estate investing for beginners is that it does not require significant capital to get started.
 While investors may need capital for successful marketing or payments of good faith, they will not be actually purchasing properties.
 Furthermore, wholesaling allows investors to build a reliable network and form a strong understanding of their market area.